skillrepos/cc-adv/STARTUP.md

 ```
 /model
 ```
+First, use the left/right arrow keys to change the effort to *Medium effort*.

 In the list that comes up, if the default doesn't already have Sonnet selected, use the arrow keys to move the pointer to the *Sonnet* entry (usually "Default", "1" or "4" - depending on your plan) and hit *Enter*.

-Separately, use the left/right arrow keys to change the effort to *Medium effort*.
-(The exact model versions listed may differ from the screenshot — pick the current Sonnet model.)

 ![model selection](./images/ccode275.png?raw=true "model selection")